Setting up a secure Mastodon server in 2024

 To learn more and set up CF Tunnels, see this page: https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/

 You can use a remotely managed tunnel to configure everything through Cloudflare Dashboard, only requiring you to install cloudflared on the server and link it to your Cloudflare account.
-It’s also worth mentioning that both Mastodon and Pleroma don’t expect you to use tunnels, and as such require HTTPS for communication.
-You can generate a self-signed HTTPS certificate using these commands:
+You’ll also need to generate and set up a self-signed HTTPS certificate during the setup of Pleroma or Mastodon, which can be done using these commands:

 sudo -i